krichard410/krichard410/README.md

 ## Hi there 👋

 ### 😄 Some of my passions:
-- Building websites, UI's, and apps
+- Building websites
 - Travelling and studying cultures
 - Blockchain and Cryptocurrency
 - Learning new technologies and languages
 - Working with teams on technical projects
-- Front end technologies, like React and Vue
+- Front end technologies, like React

 ### 🌱 Currently learning and working on:
-- Ruby on Rails
-- React Native
-- Python
 - German

 <!--